-Orange-colored marigold flowers, known in Mexico as cempaxochitl, are one of the iconic symbols which encircle Mexico’s Day of the Dead traditions.
+Brightly-colored marigold flowers, known in Mexico as cempaxochitl, are one of the iconic symbols that encircle Mexico’s Day of the Dead traditions.

 Cempaxochitl is the flower’s given name in Náuhuatl, and translates to mean the “twenty flowers” —cempa–xochitl— colloquially referred to as flor de muerto and is appointed as the flower-of-choice on every Day of the Dead ofrenda.